-Being under authority is a challenge for all of us.
-Honoring, respecting, supporting and following those God has put in authority over us requires humility and faith in God’s ability to watch over us.
+Honoring, respecting, supporting and following those God has put in authority over us requires humility and faith in God’s promise and ability to take care of us.

-There are a couple of main reasons why it may be difficult for us to be “under” authority.
-First, we are all born with a predisposition to resent when anyone, including God, tells us what to do.
-We think that being subordinate makes us inferior, which is an affront to our personal sense of worth and dignity.
-Secondly, following another human being exposes us to potential harm, especially if that person is seriously flawed in his or her capabilities, motivation, or judgment.
-It is no wonder, then, that many wives resent, resist, and sometimes refuse their God-given role of being in submission to their husbands, especially if he fails to value or listen to her, even though she may be the more capable or wiser of the two.
+There are a couple of main reasons why it may be challenging for us to be “under” authority.
+First, we are all born with a sinful predisposition to resent when anyone, including God, tells us what to do because we think that being subordinate implies that we are inferior.
+Secondly, following another human being’s leadership exposes us to potential harm, especially if that person is seriously flawed in his or her capabilities, motivation, or judgment.
+It is no wonder, then, that many wives resent, resist, and sometimes refuse their God-given responsibility to be in submission to their husbands.
+This is especially true if the husband does not value or listen to his wife, even though she may be the more capable or wiser of the two.

-Our resentment of anyone having authority over us goes back to the Garden of Eden.
 Adam and Eve attempted to throw off God’s rule in their lives through direct disobedience to a clear command.
-God created humans to reproduce who and what they are in their offspring.
-We inherit both good and bad.
-Since that time, thanks to this inherited predisposition to rebellion, sometimes called the “old man” or the “flesh,” we naturally tend to resist or rebel against authority.
+God created humans to reproduce who and what we are in our offspring.
+We inherit both good and bad, physical and spiritual.
+Since Eden, thanks to this inherited predisposition to rebellion, sometimes called the “old man” or the “flesh,” we naturally tend to resist or rebel against authority.

-When Jesus arrived on planet earth, he came as the “second Adam” to undo the curse of sin and restore humanity back to a right relationship with God (under his authority and blessing).
+Jesus is the “second Adam” who came to undo the curse of sin and restore humanity and creation back to a right relationship with God, under his authority and blessing.

 The Gospel calls us to voluntarily submit ourselves to God again by coming under the authority of Jesus the Lord.
+Confessing that Jesus is Lord is the key.

-People usually only do this when they become aware of the futility of trying to live independently from God’s life and blessings.
-Repentance means we cease from trying to direct our own lives and yield to God.
+We are usually only willing to do this after we become aware of the futility of trying to live independently from God’s life and blessings.
+Repentance means we acknowledge our sinful independence and yield to God.

 For wives, or any of us, to flourish in a subordinate role, whether in the home, at work, in the church, in the community, or at school, we must first come under the authority of Christ.
 With respect to him, we are all subordinates.